MohamedAwde/shopping/README.md

 After cloning the project, run
-1. `npm install --global yarn` then to install the project run
+1. `npm install --global yarn`
-2. `yarn`
+2. `yarn` to install the project run
-to run the dev server run
+3. `yarn dev` to run the dev server
-3. `yarn dev`